Mean Creek (band): Youth Companion (2012-2013)

 Mean Creek announced via their social networks that they had entered the recording studio on December 28, 2011 to begin recording their next full-length album at 1867 Studios with Chris McLaughlin.

 Tracking was completed on January 14, and mixing began on January 18.

 The album, named Youth Companion, was released in 2012.

 Local Losers (2013-2014)

 Almost a year after the release of Youth Companion, the band announced that they would be working on a new studio album called Local Losers.
 The lead single from the album, "Cool Town", was released a few months later, followed by the second single, "My Madeline", in early 2014.
-The album is due for release on April 8, 2014.
+The album was released on April 8, 2014.

 It has also appeared that former bassist Erik Wormwood was replaced by a new member of the band, Kevin Macdonald.
 Erik left to focus on family and the arrival of his first child.